Examples of course-specific information about generative AI

 Example 2.1 – Course in which scientific language and writing are central

-This course allows the use of generative AI in specific graded assignments under clearly stated conditions and terms based on the nature of the assignments.
-In the selected exam assignments, generative AI is used to save time and allow students to focus on the actual learning and the fulfillment of the learning outcomes
+This course allows the use of generative AI in specific graded assignments under clearly defined conditions.
+In the selected exam assignments, generative AI is used to save time and allow students to focus on the actual learning and the fulfillment of the learning outcomes.

 Permitted use of generative AI